We still need treatments as well as vaccines….

 In addition, a device manufacturing partnership with Aerogen (Ireland) is in place to provide its Aerogen Solo and Aerogen Ultra aerosol delivery systems, to deliver SNG001 directly into patients’ lungs.
 This is a global business with the capacity to supply the necessary volume of devices with operations in the US, China, India and Germany.

-Despite the drip-feed of excellent news over the past six months, the share price was absolutely decimated on the new vaccine approval in November, the thinking being that we apparently no longer needed any treatments for Covid, thanks to the vaccine.
-This has given us as investors an excellent buying opportunity (despite the subsequent partial share price rebound).
+Despite the drip feed of excellent trial news over the last six months of 2020, the share price was absolutely decimated on the new vaccine approval news in November, the thinking being that we apparently no longer needed any treatments for Covid, thanks to vaccines.
+The share price then partially recovered as the complete eradication of Covid proved to be too optimistic and has been broadly flat in recent months due to lack of news flow.

-2021 forecasts are slowly being introduced to reflect the costs of the Phase III clinical trial, manufacturing scale-up activities as well as potential revenues.
+In terms of forecasts and valuation, obviously with such a large binary event as final trial results on the horizon, forecasts incorporate a probability of success factor: analyst estimates now reflect the costs of the Phase III clinical trial, manufacturing scale-up activities as well as potential revenues.
 Despite these costs and the dilution from the recent placing, a sum of the parts analysis gives a target price (420p) far in excess of current levels, with the probability of SNG001 being commercialised for COVID-19 now seen as rising from 50% to 70% by market analysts.
-With plans to scale manufacturing to c.100,000 treatment courses per month in 2021, Synairgen is clear in its ambitions.
-Based on pricing points for Rebif and Avonex and Gilead’s Remdesivir, future supplies suggest significant potential revenues in 2021, giving significant upside to analyst forecasts.
+With plans to scale manufacturing to c.100,000 treatment courses per month, Synairgen is clear in its ambitions.
+Based on pricing points for Rebif and Avonex and Gilead’s Remdesivir, future supplies suggest significant potential near term revenues all dependent on success at trial which would lead to a significant uplift in revenue estimates.

 - There can be no guarantee that Synairgen achieves the necessary approvals to commercialise SNG001